shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 Notice that the **+New Task** button is not visible.

-You’ve modified a configuration setting for the workfiles app by changing the behavior of a button in a project environment.
+You’ve modified a configuration setting for the Workfiles app by changing the behavior of a button in a project environment.
 Since you only modified that setting in the project environment, if you start working in another environment the settings for the **+New Task** button will still be active.
 The configuration change for the **+New Task** button only affecting the specific project environment inside of Maya.

 ## Changing environments